 For clarity, the occurrence of a Qualifying Trigger does not mean that the Board must defer, eliminate or reduce the Incentive awards in a given year.
-While the Board maintains incentive payment discretion in the event of a Qualifying Trigger, the application of that discretion will take into account the extent to which the employee's, group of employees' or team's action or performance are considered to have contributed to the occurrence of the Qualifying Trigger.
+While the Board maintains incentive payment discretion in the event of a Qualifying Trigger, the application of that discretion will take into account the extent to which the employee's, group of employees' or team's action or performance are considered to have contributed to the occurrence of Qualifying Trigger.

+In the event that Total Fund for a performance period is negative, and such negative return exceeds the benchmark for the period, then the Board will have the discretion to reduce, defer or eliminate all or a portion of an incentive award that would otherwise have been made.
 In the event a Qualifying Trigger occurs and the Board elects to defer payment of an award to a future date (a "Deferred Payment Date"), the deferred incentive award shall remain subject to forfeiture until the Deferred Payment Date and shall be conditioned upon the employee continuing to perform services for CalPERS up to the Deferred Payment Date, as described below.
-Where the Board elects to defer payment due to the occurrence of one or more Investment Performance Triggers (page 19), payment of the award may be deferred up to 120 days beyond the end of the first subsequent fiscal year.
+Where in the event that the Board elects to defer payment of an award to a subsequent fiscal yeardue to the occurrence of one or more Investment Performance Triggers (page 19), payment of the award may be deferred up to 12015 days beyond the end of the first subsequent fiscal year. in which the one year absolute return on the Total Fund exceeds zero percent (0%).
+To the extent payment is deferred for more than 120 days after the end of the fiscal year for which the incentive award is payable, the incentive award shall be credited with earnings that approximate the absolute return of the Total Fund for the deferral period as determined by the Board, but not in excess of 15% annually.
 The Board shall not be obligated to treat all employees eligible to an incentive award alike in determining whether to defer, reduce or eliminate an incentive award, how large a portion to defer or reduce, and when to pay the deferred or reduced incentive award.
 If warranted, the Board will take into consideration the differentiation between individual and organizational performance when making its final determination.